whoTookGroot/Project-Cafe-Catalog/README.md

 - User submission limitations

 ## Controversial Add Ons
-- Site user accounts (hashes hosted on server)
+- Site user accounts (hashes hosted on backend | will coexist with OAuth)

 ## FIXMEs
 - Modify JS alert-margin height to retrieve navbar height.
 More general purpose var to be used with page anchors.